Cyoda-platform/java-client-template/src/main/resources/functional_requirements/user_requirement_additional_info.md

-Thank you for sharing your requirement!
-To clarify your needs, let's define the key entities and their workflows for your service.
-Based on your description, here are some entities that could be relevant:

-1. **HN Item**: Represents individual Hacker News items.
-2. **HN Item Upload**: Manages the process of uploading single, array, or bulk HN items.
+Great!
+Since you've specified that the **HN Item** entity is enough, let's define the workflow associated with it.
+Based on your requirements, here’s how the workflow for the **HN Item** entity could look:

+### HN Item Workflow
-3. **HN Item Fetch**: Handles the triggering and fetching of data from the Firebase HN API.
+1. **Fetch HN Items**: Trigger the fetching of HN items from the Firebase HN API.
-4. **HN Item Search**: Manages searching and querying HN items, including parent hierarchy joins.
+2. **Post Single HN Item**: Allow the ability to post a single HN item in the specified JSON format.
+3. **Post Array of HN Items**: Enable posting an array of HN items in one request.
+4. **Bulk Upload HN Items**: Provide functionality for bulk uploading HN items from a JSON file.
+5. **Search HN Items**: Implement search functionality for HN items with the capability to perform queries and joins on the parent hierarchy.

-Does this list align with your expectations?
-If you'd like to specify any additional entities or modify this list, please let me know!
+Does this workflow fit your vision for the service?
+If there are any additional functionalities you'd like to include or modify, please let me know!